CathyDolle/genshin/CONTRIBUTING.md

-# Contribution are welcome !
+# Contribution are welcome ! 🥳

 Fell free to open a pull request.

+# Code style 💅
+Please make sure your code is well formatted according to `eslint` configuration.

+# Code Review 🤓
 At lease one review from collaborator is needed to merge your pull request.

-Please make sure your code is well formatted according to `eslint` configuration.